kayleechesnutt/unemployment-obesity-NC/README.md

 The raw data set was acquired by Prof. Gotzler in the course, English 105.
 The data came from Davis Library Research Hub.
 ### What is the purpose of this repository?
 - This repository brings awareness to the high percentages of unemployment and adult obesity in North Carolina in 2014 and 2015.
 - Social workers and policy makers could find this information useful as they address social difficulties.
-As we enter a society that is changing everyday, the levels of unemployment and adult obesity continue to rise.
-This has become a greater concern amongst social workers and policy makers over the years.
-While we can not conclude that correlation between adult obesity and unemployment means causation between the two, we can greater analyze the relationship.
-By doing this, there is a possibility of finding a leading cause and taking actions to further prevent it.
+We can not conclude that correlation between adult obesity and unemployment means causation between the two, we can greater analyze the relationship to prevent further increase in numbers.
 ### Repository Data
 - The data gives dates of when the data was recorded.
 - The data provideds statistics regarding the amount of Adult Obesity prevelant in society.